AndreaPrestia/FelisMq/README.md

 **Configuration**

-Add this part in appsettings.json.
+Add this section to appsettings.json.

 ```
 "FelisMq": {